grafana/pyroscope/docs/sources/configure-client/language-sdks/nodejs.md

 ## How to add profiling labels to NodeJS applications

 It is possible to add tags (labels) to the profiling data.
 These tags can be used to filter the data in the UI.
-Dynamic tagging isn't supported yet
+Dynamic tagging isn't supported yet.

 ```javascript
 Pyroscope.init({